 Duration: ca. 8'30"

-Note that there are two instrumentations - flute and soprano saxophone, and flute and oboe.
+Note that there are many instrumentations - flute and soprano saxophone, flute and oboe, flute and clarinet, and any two saxophones.